Burkey3072/war-machine/README.md

 ## Group members:

-1. Kyle Cowden
+1. Kyle Cowden (Graph Theory)
-2. Lowell Monis
+2. Lowell Monis (Machine Learning)
-3. Joseph Burke
+3. Joseph Burke (Data Processing and Graph Theory)
-4. Saif Sheikh
+4. Saif Sheikh (Machine Learning and Visualization)
-5. Adhvik Kolar
+5. Adhvik Kolar (Machine Learning and Visualization)

+## Runtime:

+The primary code used to generate plot's of how "accurate" our war prediction's are is in the 'graph theory-isolated portion.ipynb' file, code for making movies of how the alliances change in our raw data is in 'archive/Correlates_of_war.ipynb', 'FinalReport.ipynb' contains an exploratory attempt at using svm's alone to predict alliance changes, but is not used in the main simulation that we present.

 ## Abstract